- Before taking pictures, make sure you have permission.

 - Be mindful of local traditions, customs, values, and sentiments while visiting a new country.

 - Involve yourself in cultural events.
-We all know that in Nepal, every day is a holiday.
-This is a great way to learn more about the lives and cultures of the people who live in the area while also having fun.
+It is a great way to learn more about the cultures of the people who live in the area while also having fun.

 - Meet the people in the area and interact with them.
-The people are kind and accommodating to visitors.
-Tourists are well-liked and respected in a few nations in the world, like Nepal.
+People are kind and accommodating to visitors.
+Tourists are well-liked and respected in Nepal.

 - Try some of the local delicacies while being there.
-When you visit Nepal, you'll have the opportunity to experience a broad variety of excellent local cuisine.
-Hike or trek in Nepal, which offers some of the world's top trekking routes.
+When you visit Nepal, you will have the opportunity to experience a variety of excellent local cuisine.

-- When taking a taxi, always insist on using meters to ensure you are paying a fair price.
+- While taking a taxi, you should insist on using meters to ensure you are paying a fair price.

-- None of these behaviors are acceptable: no drugs, no stealing, no physical fighting.
+- None of these behaviours is acceptable: no drugs, no stealing, no physical fighting.

 - Instead of drinking from the tap, use a sealed bottle.